LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Uploading the latest Keps' from the CPS also sets the date and time, so in practice it's often easier to upload the Keps' than to set the date / time manually

-When using the satellite functionality the operator does **not** need to set the satellite frequency or CTCSS, as these values are upload from the CPS as part of the Kep's data and date / time upload
+When using the satellite functionality the operator does **not** need to set the satellite frequency or CTCSS, as these values are uploaded from the CPS as part of the Kep's data and date / time upload
 To change the satellite frequencies or upload different satellites, the satellites.txt installed as part of the CPS can be modified.

 For satellites like SO-50, which have an "Arming" CTCSS tone.
 Press SK1 during transmission to transmit the "Arm" CTCSS tone.